AkshayRaut1321/csharpclasstojson/README.md

  It creates the JSON by scanning all properties and their data types.

  ### How to use
   1. Keep a C# class structure in a document tab in VS code.
   2. Press Ctrl+Shift+P to open Command Palette.
   3. Search by typing "Create JSON from a C# class".
   4. Press Enter key and it will produce sample JSON in a new document tab.

+  ### 1.1.0
+  1. Support for generics: Lists and Dictionary

+  ### 1.0.1
+  1. Minor bug fixes

   ### 1.0.0
   1. Support for multiple disassociated classes